 Driving during monsoon in India is no poetry.
 The flooded streets, the mud and the potholes make the driving experience nothing less than a Greek tragedy.
-But for daily commuters and the people who have no other choice but be on the road even during this season, we jot down a few points to help you and your car wade through this period.
+But for daily commuters and the people who have no other choice but be on the road even during this season, equip yourselves with vehicle insurance policy

 Maintain your distance